IMPORTANT SYSTEM UPDATE – 03/19/18

-As previously notified, effective immediately, this office will no longer be allowed to accept nor submit paper applications to the ABCC for ‘New’ licenses, liquor license transfers, or for any changes (amendments) to existing licenses, as a result of the Alcoholic Beverages Control Commission’s implementation of its new electronic licensing (“eLicensing”) system by way of the ePlace Portal system.
-(See the attached ABCC notification.)
+Therefore, effective immediately, applications will no longer be filed electronically, and all applications must be submitted in paper to this office for submission to the ABCC for ‘New’ licenses, liquor license transfers, or for any changes (amendments) to existing licenses, as a result of the Alcoholic Beverages Control Commission’s decision to suspend the ePlace Portal System.

-Please contact Mr. (Nick) Nanopoulos at the Office of the Licensing Board prior to preparing an application for a “new” liquor license, a transfer of an existing liquor license, or for filing an amendment (change) to an existing license, so that he may instruct you as to how to proceed in preparing your liquor license applications, which are now required to be filed electronically as of 08/22/16.
-Please do not submit your application to the ABCC for approval until such a time as this office has an opportunity to review your application.
+Please contact Mr. (Nick) Nanopoulos at the Office of the Licensing Board prior to preparing an application for a “new” liquor license, a transfer of an existing liquor license, or for filing an amendment (change) to an existing license, so that he may instruct you as to how to proceed in preparing your liquor license applications.

 FAILING TO DO SO MAY RESULT IN YOUR APPLICATION BEING DELAYED FOR APPROVAL.